 Here’s another song where the songwriters kind of wanted to make a tropical house song but ended up pushing the requisite electro tooting into the rear of the mix so it doesn’t dominate to the same extent.
 Maybe someone stormed into the studio and demanded some actual music quality at the last minute, so they turned down the toots and then forgot to turn them back up again when it was final mix time.

 This songwriter here seems positively embarrassed to be making a tropical shithouse song at all (as well he might), and has reduced the amount of tooting to a few tiny little inconsequential electronic burps.
 Pity the rest of the song is pure garbage anyway, so this restraint doesn’t really help.
+EDIT: oh, they came to their senses and got rid of it also.
+Who can blame them.

 The final approach is to just throw it all out there in a big mess with singing and vocals all on top of each other in a hideously conflicted aural gangbang.
 There’s no subtlety with Winner’s approach here which is pretty much all the melodies happening all the time.